scylladb/scylladb/docs/operating-scylla/admin.rst

 All ports above need to be open to external clients (CQL), external admin systems (JMX), and other nodes (RPC).
 REST API port can be kept closed for incoming external connections.

 The JMX service, :code:`scylla-jmx`, runs on port 7199.
-It is required in order to manage Scylla using :code:`nodetool` and other Apache Cassandra-compatible utilities.
+It is required in order to manage ScyllaDB using :code:`nodetool` and other Apache Cassandra-compatible utilities.
 The :code:`scylla-jmx` process must be able to connect to port 10000 on localhost.
 The JMX service listens for incoming JMX connections on all network interfaces on the system.

 Advanced networking
 -------------------
-It is possible that a client, or another node, may need to use a different IP address to connect to a Scylla node from the address that the node is listening on.
+It is possible that a client, or another node, may need to use a different IP address to connect to a ScyllaDB node from the address that the node is listening on.
 This is the case when a node is behind port forwarding.
-Scylla allows for setting alternate IP addresses.
+ScyllaDB allows for setting alternate IP addresses.

 Do not set any IP address to :code:`0.0.0.0`.